Tutorial: Criminal Court Records

 Misdemeanor Cases and Arraignments

-Criminal charges in a cases involving state law are of two types - misdemeanors and felonies (very minor offenses, such as motor vehicle violations, are called infractions).
+Criminal charges in a cases involving state law are of two types - misdemeanors and felonies (there also are infractions, which are very minor offenses, such as motor vehicle code violations).

-Misdemeanor cases involve less serious crimes for which the punishment is a fine, probation or a sentence of up to a year a county jail, rather than in state prison.
+Misdemeanor cases involve less serious crimes for which the punishment in California is a fine, probation or a sentence of up to a year a county jail, rather than in state prison (infractions, such as traffic violations, usually involve just paying a fine).

 After a person has been charged with a misdemeanor he or she will be arraigned before a superior court judge.